 Through Better Together, students from all faiths and philosophical traditions join together to learn from each other through festivals, lectures and visits to houses of worship.
 We also engage in meaningful dialogue across traditions, participate in community service, and promote spiritual and religious diversity on campus in a spirit of mutual understanding and respect.

 Campus Outreach trains future leaders and equips them for leadership through evangelism, discipleship, prayer, and Bible study.

 Canterbury fosters community spirit through worship, meals, and fellowship.
-The group encourages students to explore their faith through service and inquiry.
+The group encourages students to explore their faith through service, common prayer, and inquiry.

 CCM strengthens students' Catholic life and identity through weekly on-campus Mass, fellowship meals, faith-based sharing groups, and retreats.

 Elevation Davidson provides students with small group Bible study, service opportunities, and a community of believers at Davidson College as well as connects students with Elevation Church.

 FCA equips, empowers, and encourages athletes, coaches, and all whom they impact to make a difference for Christ.

 Hillel at Davidson provides opportunities for the celebration of Jewish holidays and the exploration of Jewish heritage and faith.